framely/community/docs/reference/annotations/fillstrategy.md

 ::::

 #### Overview

-Gated strategy can only be applied to frame slot.
-So to take advantage of this prompt strategy, you first need to define a frame to host the closely related slots.
-Like conditional strategy, this choice is also orthogonal to other annotations in the [slot filling](./overview.md#five-stages-of-slot-filling) pipeline.
+The Gated strategy can only be applied to frame slots.
+Therefore, to take advantage of this prompt strategy, you first need to define a frame to host closely related slots.
+Like the Conditional strategy, this choice is also orthogonal to other annotations in the [slot filling pipeline](./overview.md#five-stages-of-slot-filling).

-Boolean Gate will ask users the YES-or-NO question once, then waits for three kinds of answers:
+The Boolean Gate will ask the user a yes-or-no question once and then wait for one of three types of answers.
-If the answer is Yes, OpenCUI will then follow the depth first rule and start to fill nested slots one at a time in their natural order.
+- If the answer is 'Yes,' OpenCUI will follow the depth-first rule and start filling nested slots one at a time in their natural order.
-If the answer is slot value, OpenCUI will assume gate is opened and start to fill nested slots with user input.
+- If the answer is a slot value, OpenCUI will assume the gate is open and start filling nested slots with user input.
-If the answer is NO, the frame slot will simply be skipped (neither be asked nor be filled).
+- If the answer is 'No,' the frame slot will simply be skipped (neither asked nor filled)."

 Set up gated strategy is easy, on a **frame slot**:
 - Set its Fill Strategy to **Gated** then configure the detail for gated strategy:
   - Prompt: template for boolean question that ask user whether he/she wants to or is able to provide slot value
-  - Affirmatives and Negatives: expression exemplars to help DU, see [Affirmatives and negatives in confirmation](./confirmation.md#affirmatives-and-negatives) for more information.
+  - Affirmatives and Negatives: expression exemplars to help dialog understanding module, see [Affirmatives and Negatives in Confirmation](./confirmation.md#affirmatives-and-negatives)
-- Provide at least one template for origin slot in its Prompt for bot to generate natural language response.
+- Provide at least one template for the Prompt of the origin slot.

 ::: thumbnail
 ![boolean-gate](/images/annotation/fillstrategy/booleangate.png)
 :::

 #### How to use
-When there is complex subject with many details, it is more natural to use a boolean question as gate to get user permission to go into details.
-This can reduce the user confusion and your effort to deal with resulted unhappy conversation path.
+When there is a complex subject with many details, it is more natural to use a boolean question as a gate to obtain user permission to go into the details.
+This can reduce user confusion and the effort required to deal with an unhappy conversation path.

 ### Recover only

-#### Motivation
-When a service option might only apply to a very small subset of users, like wheelchair assistance, prompting every user for their choice is not a good user experience.
-But when the initial value, either from user input or initialization failed value check of confirmation, bot need to prompt user for new value.
+When a service option might only apply to a very small subset of users, such as wheelchair assistance, prompting every user for their choice is not a good user experience.
+However, when the initial value, either from user input or initialization, fails value check or confirmation, the bot needs to prompt the user for a new value.

 :::: conversation
 ::: bot Bot